 Digital learning support via mentoring could help to guide your learners (Source: edyoucated)

-One action that we at edyoucated found particularly helpful is by deploying our expert-led mentoring service: an on-demand expert who is always available (e.g. via chat or video call) to help with your learners with any (technical or content-related) issues.
+One action that we found particularly helpful is by deploying an expert-led mentoring service: an on-demand expert who is always available (e.g. via chat or video call) to help with your learners with any (technical or content-related) issues.
 Of course, you might also consider to use internal mentors.
 Another great option is to have regular “check-in’s” and building smaller learning communities (we call them “learning cohorts”).
 In the past years, we’ve seen some tremendous success with these learning engagement actions.
-One example is the nonprofit organization TechLabs, where we can keep a personal connection even in an extremely diverse participant base of more than 1000 learners from 80 different countries.

 By the way: this strategy is independent of the size of your digital learning initiative: in fact, for smaller POCs it’s equally important, as you want to exactly understand what works and what doesn’t to make an informed decision about a full rollout.